Skip to main content

 New York's Serious Injury Threshold

 New York's no-fault insurance system means that for motor vehicle accidents, you must meet the "serious injury" threshold under Insurance Law §5102(d) to sue for pain and suffering.
 This threshold applies to car accidents, truck accidents, pedestrian accidents, and bicycle collisions.
 Qualifying conditions include fractures, significant disfigurement, permanent limitation, or a medically determined injury that prevents daily activities for at least 90 of the first 180 days.
-Approximately 40% of potential NY lawsuits are eliminated by this requirement.
+In fact, this requirement eliminates approximately 40% of potential NY lawsuits.

 Settlement Values by Accident Type